How to choose the perfect hostel?

-STEP 4: Check out the website of the hostel (hostelworld and hostelbookers don’t provide a direct link, but you can simply google it).
+Step 4: Check out the website of the hostel

-By viewing the website you can get a final impression of the hostel.
+Hostelworld does not provide a direct link, but you can simply google it.
+By viewing the website you can get a good impression of the hostel.

-Once you have selected a hostel you can book in advance.
-However, this really is only needed for popular hostels or hostels with limited capacity.
+Once you have selected a hostel it is time to book your spot!
+Booking in advance is not always needed.
+It is only needed for popular hostels or hostels with limited capacity.
 Most of the times you can just show up.

-In some cases it is cheaper to book through the hostel (hostelworld charges a small bookings fee).
-When you stay for more then 3 nights for example you may be able to get a discount when booking directly through the hostel.
-However, the advantages of hostelworld and hostelbooker are easy booking and safe payment.
+In some cases it is cheaper to book through the hostel (hostelworld charges a small booking fee).
+When you stay for more then 3 nights for example, you may be able to get a discount when booking directly through the hostel.

 Once you booked a hostel…

 – Take a photo of the address of the hostel (or save it on your phone) with the address preferably written in the local language/script